About the service¶

 The CISM manage several compute clusters.
 A cluster is a made of computers (nodes) that are interconnected and appear to the user as one large machine.
 The cluster is accessed through a frontend where users can manage their jobs and data in their home directory.
 Each node has a certain number of processors, a certain amount of memory (RAM) and some local storage (scratch space).
 Each processor comprises several independent computing units (cores).
 In a hardware context, a CPU is often understood as a processor die, which you can buy from a vendor and fits into a socket on the motherboard, while in a software context, a CPU is often understood as one compute unit, a.k.a. a core.

-The CISM operates three clusters: Hmem, Lemaitre and Manneback.
-The name Hmem was chosen in reference to the “High Memory” characteristics of this cluster.
+The CISM operates two clusters: Lemaitre and Manneback.
 Lemaitre was named in reference of Georges Lemaitre (17 July 1894 – 20 June 1966), a Belgian priest, astronomer and professor of physics at UCLouvain.
 He is seen by many as the father of the Big Bang Theory but also he is the one who brought the first supercomputer to our University.
 Manneback was named after Charles Manneback (1894-1975), Professor of Physics at UCLouvain.
 Close friend to Georges Lemaitre, he was the lead of the FNRS-IRSIA project to build the first supercomputer in Belgium in the 50’s.

-The Lemaitre and Hmem clusters are CÉCI clusters and are shared ammong all CÉCI users, by contrast with Manneback, which is a UCL-only machine.
-Consequently, all documentation regarding Lemaitre and Hmem will be found on the CÉCI documentation website, while only Manneback is described in this document.
+The Lemaitre cluster is a CÉCI clusters and is shared ammong all CÉCI users, by contrast with Manneback, which is a UCL-only machine.
+Consequently, all documentation regarding Lemaitre will be found on the CÉCI documentation website, while only Manneback is described in this document.

 While CÉCI clusters are mostly homogeneous, Manneback is made of several different generations of hardware.